 Modern games, especially video games and online casinos, rely heavily on Random Number Generators (RNGs) to simulate randomness and ensure fairness.
 An RNG is an algorithm that produces a sequence of numbers that appear to be random.

-However, it's important to note that computer-generated randomness is pseudo-random.
-This means that the numbers are generated by a deterministic algorithm, and if you know the initial seed value, you can predict the entire sequence.
-For games to be considered fair, the RNGs used must be rigorously tested and certified to ensure that they produce numbers that are statistically random and unpredictable in practice.
+That said, it helps to note that computer-generated randomness is pseudo-random.
+Still, this means that the numbers are generated by a deterministic algorithm, and if you know the initial seed value, you can predict the entire sequence.
+For games to be considered fair, the RNGs used must be rigorously tested and certified to check that they produce numbers that are statistically random and unpredictable in practice.
 These tests often involve large-scale simulations and statistical analysis to detect any biases or patterns.

 Beyond the Math: Perceived Fairness and Game Design